slateci/slateci.github.io/_docs/quickstart/slate-client.md

 	Name  ID
 	<all> *

-When universal access has been granted, individual VOs will not be listed by `slate cluster list-allowed`.
-Whether granting access to VOs one at a time or universally is a better fit for your use is mainly dependent on your institution or funding source's security and resource sharing policies.
+When universal access is granted, individual VOs are not listed by `slate cluster list-allowed`.
+Granting access to VOs individually or universally is mainly dependent on your institution or funding source's security and resource sharing policies.

 ## Deploying an Application

-In order to run computing jobs efficiently on resources at the Hoople Campus, GRUMMBLES would like to deploy a caching HTTP proxy.
-To see whether SLATE has an application which suits your needs, you can list the applications in the catalog.
-You might see something like the following:
+To run computing jobs efficiently on resources at the Hoople Campus, GRUMMBLES would like to deploy a caching HTTP proxy.
+To see if SLATE has a suitable application, they need to list the applications in the catalog.
+They might see something like this:

-	$ slate app list --dev
+	$ slate app list
 	Name               App Version Chart Version Description
-	jupyterhub         v0.8.1      v0.7-dev      Multi-user Jupyter installation
-	osg-frontier-squid squid-3     0.2.0         Open Science Grid's Frontier Squid application osiris-unis        1.0         0.1.0         Unified Network Information Service (UNIS)
-	perfsonar          1.0         0.1.0         perfSONAR is a network measurement toolkit

-(Currently the `--dev` flag is needed as only the incubator catalog contains applications.)
+	htcondor           8.6.12      0.2.0         HTCondor distributed high-throughput computing system osg-frontier-squid 3.5.27      1.0.0         Open Science Grid's Frontier Squid application stashcache         0.9         0.1.0         StashCache is an xrootd based caching service xcache             4.8.3       0.2.0         XCache is a xrootd based caching service for k8s

-`osg-frontier-squid` is such a proxy.
-You could just install it with default settings, but in many cases you will want to use customized settings.
-That can be done by first fetching the default configuration into a local file:
+osg-frontier-squid is such a proxy.
+You could just install it with default settings, but you'll probably want to customize settings.
+Start by first fetching the default configuration into a local file:

 	$ slate app get-conf --dev osg-frontier-squid > grummbles-squid-hoople.yaml

-Opening that file with you preferred editor, you should find that it contains something like the following:
+Opening that file with your preferred editor will show something like this:

 	# Instance to label use case of Frontier Squid deployment
 	# Generates app name as "osg-frontier-squid-[Instance]"